Public Assistance 'Capture Rate' 20% — The Invisible Gaps in Japan's Safety Net

 - The "Depth" of Child Poverty

-- Questions Raised by U.S. Welfare Retrenchment
+- Questions Posed by US Welfare Reduction

 References

-Yamada Atsuhiro et al..
+Research on Public Assistance Capture Rates — Yamada Atsuhiro et al..
 Keio University